sawolford/onsub/README.md

 The second mode of operation is recurse mode, where the filesystem is recursively searched, infinitely or up to a given depth.
 The configuration code is then queried for each folder in order to see if the `onsub` command should execute a command in that folder and how to do so.
 If the provided command indicates that variable substitution is necessary, the configuration file can also specify rules for how the command is constructed.

 Recurse mode is indicated by the lack of a `--file FILE` command line argument.
-Instead of iterating over provided folder names, `onsub` instead recurses through the file system to generate folders.
+Instead of iterating over provided folder names, `onsub` instead recurses through the file system to visit folders.
 Example:

 	$ onsub pwd
 Both modes will execute commands according to the provided command line arguments.
 Extensive examples are provided at the end but some simple examples capture the main ways that commands are provided on the `onsub` command line.
 Examples:

-	$ onsub --file input.py --noop   # constructs folders from input.py in parallel
+	$ onsub --file input.py --make   # constructs folders from input.py in parallel
-	$ onsub --file input.py {remote} # constructs folders from input.py serially, then executes "{remote}" command in each
+	$ onsub --file input.py {remote} # constructs folders from input.py in parallel, then executes "{remote}" command in each
 	$ onsub {cmd} status             # recurses to all subfolders and runs "{cmd} status"
 	$ onsub pwd                      # recurses to all subfolders and runs "pwd"
 ## Configuration
 The configuration file for `onsub` is nothing but a Python script, so it follows normal Python syntax rules.
 The code is interpreted by `onsub` as a color configuration list (`colors`), a default argument list (`arguments`), and a set of Python dictionaries, each of which is known as a section.
 The `colors` list instructs `onsub` how to colorize output.
 The `arguments` list contains arguments that are always passed to `onsub`.
 Each section is just a normal Python dictionary with keys and values.
-Sections are optional but, in the absence of extensive command line arguments, essentially required for onsub to do useful work.
+Sections are optional but, in the absence of extensive command line arguments, essentially required for onsub to do much more than basic work.

 The section names and most of the contents are arbitrary but are interpreted by `onsub` in such a way that work may be performed on file folders.
 Most dictionary keys in a section entry are completely arbitrary and will be passed to the Python `string.format()` function in order to construct shell commands.
 This formatting process is repeated a set number of times or until the string no longer changes.
+If the value is a Python function, then it is called to create the substitution string.
 If a key is prefixed by `py:`, then the value is instead interpreted as a Python function whose arguments are prescribed for certain keys (described below) or just a list of remaining command line arguments.

-Dictionary entry keys are interpreted specially by `onsub`:
+Dictionary entry keys that are interpreted specially by `onsub`:
 #### - `py:enable`
 Must evaluate directly to `True` or `False` (default: `False`).
 Indicates that the section is to be interpreted directly by `onsub`.
 Setting this to `False` can be used to construct  a composite section that is then enabled by itself.
 Example: